pearcej/complex/ThinkComplexity/_sources/Scale-free networks/Barabási-Albert model.rst

     ba = nx.barabasi_albert_graph(n=4039, k=22)

-The parameters are n, the number of nodes to generate, and k, the number of edges each node starts with when it is added to the graph.
-I chose k=22 because that is the average number of edges per node in the dataset.
+The parameters are ``n``, the number of nodes to generate, and ``k``, the number of edges each node starts with when it is added to the graph.
+I chose ``k=22`` because that is the average number of edges per node in the dataset.

 .. _fig_cpp_reference: